lakshayt7/lakshayt7.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
 I'm Lakshay Tyagi.
 A masters student at New York University.
+I am interested in Machine Learning, Natural Language Processing, Computer Vision and Computer Science in general.
+Previously, I was a Bachelors in Technology student at Indian Institute of Technology Kanpur where I studied a mix of Computer Science, Electrical Engineering and Chemical Engineering.
+In my free time I like going to the gym, read books and play video games.

 {% comment %}